markniu/PandaZHU/README.md

-ESP32 is not a wifi module,but a 3D printer controller.
+ESP32 is not only a wifi module,but a 3D printer controller.

 it has more powerful and larger memory than normal 32bit 3D printer motherboard.